cocos-creator/docs-3d-deprecated/en/editor/publish/publish-xiaomi-quick-game.md

 ## Debugging

-The debugging must be based on the physical device and must follow the strict "run the game first and start the debugging function" sequence.
+The debugging must be based on the physical device and must follow the strict **run the game first and start the debugging function** sequence.
 After starting the game, leave Xiaomi device in the interface where the game is open to run.
 Then use the USB cable to connect your computer to the Xiaomi device, and the Xiaomi device needs to enable Developer options and USB Debugging.

 Debugging can currently be initiated from the command line.